-What’s worse, if you feel like your allergies are starting sooner this year, it’s because they are.
-Ultimately, climate change, and the resulting higher temperatures and increasing carbon dioxide, allow pollen-producing plants to live longer and to produce more and more mega-potent pollen.
+Because of climate change, and the resulting higher temperatures and increasing carbon dioxide, allows pollen-producing plants to live longer and to produce more and more mega-potent pollen.
 And this year, the American Academy of Allergy, Asthma & Immunology announced that the season will extend through November, rather than ending in September, as in years past.

-Savvy savers, that doesn’t mean you have to suffer for 4 more weeks.
-For lately I have started on a new natural allergy fighting path and have found that there in fact foods you eat that can help stifle your sniffling, watery eyes, and general malaise, including my favorite Fall Soup, Sweet Potato Soup with Thyme.
+At home, I have started on a new natural allergy-fighting path and have found that there in fact foods you eat that can help stifle your sniffling, watery eyes, and general malaise, including my favorite Fall Soup, Sweet Potato Soup with Thyme.

 In addition to sweet potatoes, this soup utilizes the natural healing properties of thyme.
-This ancient herb is known for its ability in treating congestion.
-Thyme is also useful for helping to clear stuffy noses, coughing, sinus infections, hay fever symptoms, and allergy-induced headaches as well.
+This ancient herb is known for its ability in treating congestion and can help ease sore throats.
+Thyme is also useful for helping to clear stuffy noses, coughing, reducing the effects of sinus infections, hay fever symptoms, and allergy-induced headaches as well.

 - 1 Tbsp olive oil